redpanda-data/connect/website/docs/components/outputs/gcp_bigquery.md

 ### `project`

 The project ID of the dataset to insert data to.
+If not set, it will be inferred from the credentials or read from the GOOGLE_CLOUD_PROJECT environment variable.

 Type: `string`
+Default: `""`

 ### `dataset`